 The PE Civil Reference Manual includes all the information you need to prepare for the breadth portion of the PE Civil Exam, as well as an overview of each depth topic, study scheduling help, exam tips, and up-to-date codes.

-The paper-and-pencil PE Civil Exam is an open-book exam, meaning that you'll be able to take the manual into the exam with you.
 Once the exam switches to a CBT format, you will not be able to bring any materials into the exam with you, including the reference manual.
 Instead, you will have access to an electronic NCEES PE Civil Reference Handbook and the design standards for your depth section.

 Preparing for the PE Civil exam?
 Test your skills with a free sample quiz.

 Show up to your test location 30 minutes prior to your exam start time.
 Bring with you a current photo ID (government issued, military, or an international passport), a printed copy of your appointment confirmation letter, and an NCEES-approved calculator.
 For more detailed information about what items are and are not allowed inside the testing room, refer to the NCEES Exam Guide.